 All social work courses including the social worker degree apprentice programme are inspected by Social Work England, the regulatory body for social work.
 Programmes are assessed against the Education and Training Standards for Social Work and also Social Work England Professional Standards (we will explain more about how the programme maps against these later in this handbook).
-Our full inspection took place in March 2022 and we have been approved.
-In verbal feedback to the social work team, the inspection team stated that 'this is how social work should be delivered but rarely is'.
+Our full inspection took place in April 2024 and we were validated in September 2024.